C5247714/tutorials/tutorials/2016/12/13/another/new_rules.md

 ### You will learn
 1. How to use HANA Studio TESTTESSF
 2. How to create a co1nnection to the HANA back endddв
-3. Getting started with the HANA Web based development workbenchdasdaddd
+3. Getting started with the HANA Web based development workbenchdasdaddddddd

 [ACCORDION-BEGIN [STEP 1](Test 1)]
 [VALIDATE_1]